Home Blog Page 99

 What is Search Engine Optimization (SEO)?

-First, you have to be clear on what you are trying to accomplish on the business side-focus, focus, focus!
+First, you must be clear on what you are trying to accomplish on the business side-focus, focus, focus!
 Second, you have to reign in your zeal and prepare yourself for a grueling multi-month commitment that will require time, discipline, and money to be ready to spend time in the trenches.
-Finally, you have to decide which tools and techniques will produce the best return on investment (ROI).
+Finally, you must decide which tools and techniques will produce the best return on investment (ROI).
 If you spread your resources too thin, you will fail.

-If you’re looking to get yourself on the first page of Google’s search results immediately, this SEO guide isn’t for you.
+If you want to get yourself on the first page of Google’s search results immediately, this SEO guide isn’t for you.
 Don’t believe people who claim they can get you on the first page overnight in an ethical way.
-Even if you manage to cheat the system for a short time, Google’s wrath will land upon you swiftly and never go away.
-If you are serious about SEO, prepare yourself for the long haul and do it right.
+Even if you manage to cheat the system briefly, Google’s wrath will land upon you swiftly and never go away.
+If you are serious about SEO, prepare for the long haul and do it right.
 Your patience and diligence will pay off.
 There is truly nothing complex about SEO.
-It rests on three principles: Valuable, relevant, unique, timely content will rank well on search engines.
+It rests on three principles: Valuable, relevant, unique, and timely content will rank well on search engines.
 The content must be machine-readable to be found.
 SEO work takes time to produce results.

 Valuable Content